WendyYehhh/celery_kombu_docker_example/README.md

-# Celery, Kombu, and Docker Example
+# Task, Messsage Broker, and Monitoring system

 This project demonstrates a Celery task queue setup with RabbitMQ as the message broker, Redis as the result backend, and Leek for monitoring, all orchestrated with Docker Compose.